 More information about Double Teachers

-An important part of the district’s recovery plan includes a double teaching model in 1st-3rd grade.
+An important part of the district’s recovery plan is a double teaching model in 1st-3rd grade.
 Under this model, there are two teachers in each classroom, with one specializing in math and one specializing in literacy.
 The class is divided and the teachers teach to one half of the class simultaneously.
-At the end of the lesson, the teachers switch places and teach to the other group of students.
+The students then switch places for another lesson.

 A major benefit of this model is reduced class size, which allows for more individualized attention.
 Teachers can spend more time working one-on-one with students, which helps close learning gaps.